vonba4/AskClaudeUI/README.md

 # ClaudeCodeUI
-UI to use Claude Code via the API
+UI to use Claude via the API